invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 Modern applications need to deliver fast, responsive user experiences at scale.

 In this tutorial, we’ll walk through the architectural concepts and deployment steps for creating a high-performance caching service on Google Cloud.
-Using a combination of Java, Spring Boot, PostgreSQL, and [Valkey](https://github.com/invertase/valkey-demos) you can significantly reduce latency, while also recuding the load on your database.
+Using a combination of Java, Spring Boot, PostgreSQL, and Valkey, you can reduce latency while also reducing the load on your database.

 ## Why Caching Matters

-- **Speed & Latency:** Storing frequently requested data in memory avoids repeated round-trip queries to databases, whilst reducing response times.
+- **Speed & Latency:** Storing frequently requested data in memory avoids repeated round-trip queries to databases, while reducing response times.
 - **Scalability:** By reducing the workload on your database, applications can serve data directly from memory, increasing the capacity for requests.

 ## What You’ll Build